dgsierra/my-blog-ror/README.md

 ## ❓ FAQ <a name="faq"></a>

-> Add at least 2 questions new developers would ask when they decide to use your project.

 - **Can i use this project for mine?**

-  - Yes feel free to use it.
+  - Yes, feel free to use it.

 - **Where is deployed?**